Please click here to see additional information regarding the collection of personal data

 The protection of your personal data is important to Röhlig.
 We always treat your personal data confidentially and in accordance with the statutory data protection regulations and this data protection declaration.

-This statement discloses how Röhlig uses personal data on the Internet, what information about users of Röhlig Web sites is collected and analyzed, and how that information is used, disclosed or otherwise processed.
+This statement discloses how Röhlig uses personal data on the Internet, what information about users of Röhlig Web sites is collected, and how that information is used, disclosed or otherwise processed.

 This declaration also applies to the websites of affiliated companies of the Röhlig Group that refer to this declaration.
 It does not apply to the websites of the Röhlig Group's cooperation partners mentioned on this website.